sergeimolinari/IDOS-PPP/README.md

 # NEXT STEPS

-- Countries to leave out: Belarus (left out because data missing for provision index), Eswatini (left out because data missing for protection and provision index), Gabon (left out because data missing for provision index), Iraq (left out because data missing for provision index), Papua New Guinea (left out because data missing for provision index), South Sudan (left out because country has come into being during the period 2007-19), Sudan (left out because data missing for provision index), Uzbekistan (left out because data missing for provision index).
+- Conflict / Post-conflict was a bit diappointing: only Yemen is part of the "conflict_countries", and Lebanon is the only other country in the "conflict_and_postconflict" list.
-- Update meeting 2/4/25
+- Much more interesting with GCC and Repressive Countries since we have data for all of them.

-Markus has changed the dataset with new observations and cutting out some countries (9 countries).
+- Markus has changed the dataset with new observations and cutting out some countries (9 countries).
 Focus on questions/doubts.
 Focus on regions, especially MENA countries.
 Obtain analysis and data visualization from new dataset.